 This is exactly the opposite way that people learn tolerance, that people learn differences among others, is it is taught in the home.

-The president of the United States cannot come with a one size fits all solution.
+The President of the United States cannot come with a one-size-fits-all solution.

 When you mentioned the school shower situation, at least it was the policy of the school district that needed to get adjusted and changed.

-What the president is doing is exactly that.
+What the President is doing is exactly that.

-And he is saying to the most vulnerable people in the community, that is those recipients, either because of educational deficiencies or income deficiencies, they are going to be the ones punished.
+He is saying to the most vulnerable people in the community, that is those recipients, either because of educational deficiencies or income deficiencies, they are going to be the ones punished.

 That is cruel.

-Now by the way, the one thing that came out after the North Carolina case, and Linda reminds me that the leader was a gay man who was convicted and a registered sex offender, according to documents that were made available to Breitbart News and and Chad, I think Severance is the place, a president of Charlotte Business Guild, which describes itself as a network of LGBT.
+Now, by the way, the one thing that came out after the North Carolina case, and Linda reminds me that the leader was a gay man who was convicted and a registered sex offender, according to documents that were made available to Breitbart News and Chad, I think Severance is the place, a president of Charlotte Business Guild, which describes itself as a network of LGBT.

-So it was reported professional business owners, employees, individuals in the Charlotte area who apparently meet to nurture a network of business contacts.
+So it was reported: professional business owners, employees, individuals in the Charlotte area who apparently meet to nurture a network of business contacts.

 I don't really care.